Welcome To Northernsoultrain

 JJ then tried out on a variety of labels including Volt, Buddah, Leo, Magic Touch, Perception and the Invasion label released his following five recordings from 1969 to 1973, none of which were US hits.
 "Snowflakes (Volt 4027) like many of his other recordings picked up some interest on the UK Northern Soul scene.
 Perception then released the album "Born again" (1973).

 It was about this time that a significant change would occur in JJ's future when his Ric Tic friend Agent OO Soul Edwin Starr decided to try his luck England where he was already extremely popular on the Northern scene in spite of being virtually ignored at home.
-Edwin then called up JJ and suggested he come over as he was already popularrecord on the UK Northern scene.
+Edwin then called up JJ and suggested he come over as he was already popular on the UK Northern scene.
 On his arrival in England JJ & Edwin worked together and he then signed with the UK Contempo Records releasing "To an Early Grave" and all up about seven singles and the album "Sara Smile".
 JJ released around five more records including "Think I got a good chance" on Organic and a cover of Little Carl Carlton's "Competition ain't nothing" on Inferno (Burn 7A).
 JJ then made a brave move releasing a cover of Frank Wilson's Northern Soul anthem "Do I love you (indeed I do)" on Inferno (1985) and a couple of singles on Ian Levine's Motor City label along with the album "Try it one more time".
 JJ's later work with Ian Levine also included the brilliant "Talk of the Grapevine" on Achievement ART 10011, a superb track that in my opinion seems to have been overlooked in the UK for all the wrong reasons and which just one listen tells you it still cuts the mustard today.
 The only time I have ever heard this played in Australia was once at Soul Biscuits in Sydney mid 2004 and it had the dance floor packed and afterwards everyone was asking "what was that one?".

 JJ Barnes, another great Soul artist achieving more success in the UK due to Northern Soul than he ever did in his home country the USA and who's recordings still bring pleasure to thousands of Northern Soul fans all over the World even today.